William Hicks (Cherokee chief): Relieved of duty

 John Ross became Principal Chief in October 1828.
 He was of European and Cherokee ancestry, and had been educated in American schools, was bilingual, and was among the mixed-race elite leaders of the tribe, who were more acculturated to European-American ways.
 Most of the rest of the tribe did not speak English.
 George Lowery was elected Second Principal Chief, Lewis Ross as President of the National Committee, Going Snake as Speaker of the Council, John Martin as Chief Justice of the Supreme Court.
-William Hicks and Major Ridge were made counselors to the chiefs.
+Hicks and Ridge were made counselors to the chiefs.

-Later life and death
+Later life

 Hicks was disappointed that Ross was chosen as Principal Chief over him.
 He had become eccentric in the eyes of the tribal members.
 Ross took him with a delegation to Washington, however, to discuss land issues, but afterward Hicks' actions became increasingly erratic.